upsatish/AWSConsoleNavigator/CONTRIBUTING.md

 Create a pull request to fix bugs or new features.
 For pull requests:

 - Create an issue with details of the bug or new feature
-- Branch from main for issues, bugs or fixes
+- Branch from main for issues, bugs or fixes, see [GitHub Flow](https://guides.github.com/introduction/flow/).
 - Include testing steps and expected results
 - Update README if required